JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 *Kristoffer Carlsson*

-Drawing heavily on inspiration from the IPython shell (and other notebook based systems like Mathematica), the Julia REPL can enable a "numbered prompt" that stores evaluated objects in the REPL for later use and keeps track of the number of expressions that have been evaluated.
+Drawing heavily on inspiration from the IPython shell (and other notebook-based systems like Mathematica), the Julia REPL can enable a "numbered prompt" that stores evaluated objects in the REPL for later use and keeps track of the number of expressions that have been evaluated.

-Being able to refer to an earlier evaluated object can be useful if one for exampe forgets to store the result of a long computation to a variable and then executes something else (so that `ans` gets overwritten).
+Being able to refer to an earlier evaluated object can be useful if, for example, one forgets to store the result of a long computation to a variable and then executes something else (so that `ans` gets overwritten).

 | ![](https://i.imgur.com/IPDUoJK.png)  |![](https://i.imgur.com/XTaG17X.png)|